mmseng/code-compendium/README.md

 If you wish to contact me about my work, please use the University's Microsoft Teams system to do so, either directly or through the PowerShell User Group team.
 If you can't, then my university email will suffice.
 For now, I will not monitor communications here on GitHub.

 I don't claim that all of the code linked below is perfect; I am mostly self-taught when it comes to Powershell.
 That being said, I generally try to use the best practices I'm aware of through my CS, IT, and security-conscious background.
 However I'm equally as happy to receive feedback and pointers about my code as I am to receive questions and share my experience.
-In general the code below is provided mostly as reference material for other IT pros looking for examples and inspriation.
+In general the code below is provided mostly as reference material for other IT pros looking for examples and inspiration.

 ## Access
 Currently much of my work is stored on version control systems internal to the college, though I am working on migrating it to the university's GitHub.com organizations and made public (where possible), which is why I've spun up this page/repo, and I'll try to keep it updated with the current locations of my projects.